Financing Your Adoption

 - We offer families a confidential consultation to review financial options and help you develop a financial plan.

-- We offer additional financial help to families who are adopting one of our Horizon Kids.
-Horizon Kids are children for whom we are actively recruiting families.
-The specific situation of our Horizon Kids vary country to country, but most of them will have a known medical condition, be over the age of five, or a member of a large sibling group.
-Every family pursuing the adoption of a specific Horizon Kid or sibling group is eligible for a $5,000 subsidy at the time of matching.
-Families with demonstrated financial need may be eligible for an additional $5,000 grant through WHFC.
+- We offer additional financial help to families who are adopting one of our Waiting Kids.
+Waiting Kids are children who are ready to be adopted NOW and we are actively recruiting families.
+The specific situation of our Waiting Kids vary country to country, but most of them will have a known medical condition, be over the age of five, or a member of a large sibling group.
+Every family pursuing the adoption of a specific Waiting Kid or sibling group is eligible for a $5,000 subsidy at the time of referral.
+Waiting Kids from China are eligible for a $7500 WHFC Subsidy.
+Families adopting a Waiting Kid and have a demonstrated financial need may be eligible for up to a total of $10,000 subsidy through WHFC.

 - WHFC is also a partner agency for the Seedling Gift Program of Brittany's Hope, a non-profit foundation dedicated to helping place children with special needs from around the world.
 Under the program, WHFC distributes subsidies that help defray the cost of these adoptions to families who qualify.